Singaporeans are embracing the move to top up their CPF and SRS funds.

 To be eligible for tax relief for any CPF SA/RA top-up for your spouse, your spouse’s income in the previous year should not exceed $4,000.

 The maximum tax relief you can get from topping up is now capped at $8,000, based on the latest CPF revisions.

 Instead of giving your loved ones cash, topping up their CPF SA/RA savings can be a more thoughtful gesture, because not only will they get to enjoy a higher interest rate compared to a savings account, but it'll also help to increase their lifelong monthly payout through CPF Life.
 You can even borrow money from them and return it to them by topping up their SA/RA.
 Talk about maximising tax relief with no trade-offs.

-2. Topping up your own CPF Medical Account (CPF MA) or CPF SA
+2. Topping up your own CPF MediSave Account (CPF MA) or CPF SA

 Topping up your Supplementary Retirement Scheme (SRS) account to lower taxable income

-If you have been investing consistently and are comfortable with the volatility of the stock market, we strongly recommend topping up your SRS account as well.
+If you have been investing consistently and are comfortable with the volatility of the stock market, you can look at topping up your SRS account as well.
 You can also take greater risk with investing through SRS.